awsdocs/amazon-eks-user-guide/doc_source/delete-managed-node-group.md

 This topic describes how you can delete an Amazon EKS managed node group\.

-When you delete a managed node group, Amazon EKS will first set the minimum, maximum, and desired size of your Auto Scaling group to zero, which will trigger a scale down of your node group\.
-Before each instance is terminated, Amazon EKS will send a signal to drain the pods from that node and wait a few minutes\.
-If the pods haven't drained after a few minutes, Amazon EKS will let Auto Scaling continue the termination of the instance\.
-Once all instances are terminated, the Auto Scaling group is deleted\.
+When you delete a managed node group, Amazon EKS first sets the minimum, maximum, and desired size of your Auto Scaling group to zero\.
+This then causes your node group to scale down\.
+Before each instance is terminated, Amazon EKS sends a signal to drain the pods from that node and then waits a few minutes\.
+If the pods haven't drained after a few minutes, Amazon EKS lets Auto Scaling continue the termination of the instance\.
+After all the instances are terminated, the Auto Scaling group is deleted\.

 **Important**
 If you delete a managed node group that uses a node IAM role that isn't used by any other managed node group in the cluster, the role is removed from the [`aws-auth` ConfigMap](add-user-role.md)\.
-If any self\-managed node groups in the cluster are using the same node IAM role, the self\-managed nodes move to the `NotReady` status, and the cluster operation are also disrupted\.
+If any of the self\-managed node groups in the cluster are using the same node IAM role, the self\-managed nodes move to the `NotReady` status\.
+Additionally, the cluster operation are also disrupted\.
 You can add the mapping back to the ConfigMap to minimize disruption\.

 **To delete a managed node group**